The Art of Cookery Made Plain and Easy: Modern

 The historian of food Peter Brears said that the book was the first to include a recipe for Yorkshire pudding.
+The cookery writer Sophia Waugh said that Glasse's food was what Jane Austen and her contemporaries would have eaten.

 Legacy

 Ian Mayes, writing in The Guardian, quotes Brewer's Dictionary of Phrase and Fable as stating "First catch your hare.
 This direction is generally attributed to Hannah Glasse, habit-maker to the Prince of Wales, and author of The Art of Cookery made Plain and Easy".
 Her actual directions are, 'Take your Hare when it is cas'd, and make a pudding...'
 To 'case' means to take off the skin" [not "to catch"]; Mayes notes further that both the Oxford English Dictionary and The Dictionary of National Biography discuss the attribution.

 In 2015, Scott Herritt's "South End" restaurant in South Kensington, London, served some recipes from the book.
 The "Nourished Kitchen" website describes the effort required to translate Glasse's 18th-century recipes into modern cooking techniques.

 Editions

 The book ran through many editions, including: